 Assembly, Part 1

 - Roughly chop the funfetti cake into 1- to 2- inch pieces.
 Take the pieces and press them into the popsicle mold; don't be afraid to pack each popsicle cavity with a ton of cake, making each one super dense!
 A dense pop will have a better texture and be easier to work with in the next few steps.
-After each cavity is filled, use a pastry brush to brush the surface of each popsicle with generous amount of the milk and vanilla mixture, allowing the milk to soak into the cake.
+After each cavity is filled, use a pastry brush to brush the surface of each popsicle with generous amount of the milk mixture, allowing the milk to soak into the cake.
 Brush with a second layer of milk, allowing the liquid to soak into the cake once more.
 Press each cake pop down with the palm of your hand to really flatten the upper layer.
 Transfer to the refrigerator and chill for at least 4 hours, preferably overnight.

 For the Chocolate Tahini Magic Shell